lsamaroo/editrowform/README.md

 	 * Defaults to false.
 	 */
 	focusOnInput: false,

     /*
+     * True to disable the up and down arrow keys for navigating the table.
+     * Defaults to false.
+     */
+   	 disableArrowKeys: false,

+	/*
 	 * A array of column objects.
 The column object has the same set of properties